gravity182/homeserver/Installation.md

 Note the `PostUp` and `PreDown` keys - they are **absolutely mandatory** to have.
 Otherwise your services won't be able to speak with each other when necessary.
 For instance, Miniflux won't be able to communicate with its Postgres db instance hosted as a separate deployment/service.
 Just copy these two lines as is to your config and you're good to go.
+Make sure to put them into the `[Interface]` section.

 After creating a secret, set the `values.yaml` as follows:
 ```yaml